bkabhilash0/Flutter-Insta-Clone/README.md

 Instagram Clone.

-## Getting Started Insta Clone Dev
+## Getting Started Insta Clone Dev mode

 This project is a starting point for a Flutter application.